 All kinds of research shows that being grateful for your partner helps to improve your relationship.
 But of course, this is sometimes easier said than done.
-After all, it may be difficult to feel grateful to your husband for taking out the trash if he walked in dirty shoes across your freshly cleaned floor to get it done.
+After all, it may be difficult to feel grateful to your spouse for taking out the trash if they walked in dirty shoes across your freshly cleaned floor to get it done.

 But if you think about it, having an attitude of gratitude is one of the best New Year’s resolutions for couples.
 Of course you will feel better about your spouse if you focus on what you appreciate about them.
 In turn, it will also make them happier with you, and it will make it easier for them to accept constructive criticism if you’ve already showered them with the good stuff.
 It’s a win-win!

 This year, find ways to not just feel more gratitude for your partnership, but to express that gratitude, too.
 Maybe you make it part of your nightly routine to express gratitude for something that happened during the day.
 Maybe you keep a gratitude journal together to read and reflect on what your partner shares.

 No matter how you use this couples resolution, it’s sure to help you bring a little more contentment into your life.